martinring/thesis/src/2-Pre-Deployment.md

 too abstract to be translated into hardware.

-However, there are several modern alternatives to SystemC with less commercial traction (for now) such as Chisel [@Chisel] and Clash [@Clash].
+However, there are several modern alternatives to SystemC with less commercial traction (for now) such as *Chisel* [@Chisel], a DSL embedded in Scala, and *Clash* [@Clash], a language based on Haskell.
 These share the advantage of having explicit semantic models, which allow for sophisticated static analysis as well as synthesis of lower level RTL models (see below).

-From the ESL, we can map the system design further down to dedicated HDLs which may be translated into hardware [@hafer1983formal]; this is called the Register Transfer Level (RTL), but as the connections here are fairly well-known we will not explore it further.
+In the following we will only consider SystemC (due to its commercial traction and importance in the community) and Clash (for its extensibility and clear semantics).

 ### The Register Transfer Level (RTL) and below

-The Register Transfer Level gives designers the ability to design systems that may be translated into hardware [@hafer1983formal].
+From the ESL, we can map the system design further down to the Register Transfer Level gives designers the ability to design systems that may be translated into hardware [@hafer1983formal].

 Dedicated HDLs are specifically designed to be mapped to hardware, focusing on the description of structural features and parallel execution while at the same